ulthiel/Champ/Readme.md

 MediaWiki(H);
 ```

+<a name="things-wrong"></a>
 #### Things that can go wrong

 The multiplicity computations are extremely complicated.
 There are some things that can go wrong generically and that will require manual fiddling.
+But please note: by "can go wrong" I mean that the computation will produce an error; whenever it runs through, the result is mathematically correct.

 1. The function HeadOfLocalModule computes the unique irreducible quotient of a standard (which, just to remind you, is a huge module over a multivariate rational function field in characteristic zero).
 This uses a Las Vegas algorithm that I've presented in my original Champ paper.
 For some reason, it performs exceptionally well.
 But sometimes, you're just not lucky (like playing in Las Vegas).
 In this case, you could try to run the function manually a few more times or tweak its (complicated and unpredictable) parameters or you could try other things.